 Setting the hysteresis parameter P1:

-This sets how much change in temperature must occur before the relay will change state.
-For example if set to the default 2oC and the the trigger temperature has been set to 25oC, it will not de-energise until the temperature falls back below below 23oC.
-Setting this hysteresis helps stop the thermostat from continually triggering when the temperature drifts around the trip temperature.
+This sets how much change in temperature must occur before the relay will turn back on after reaching the trigger temperature.
+For example, when in heating mode, if set to the default 2oC and the trigger temperature has been set to 25oC, it will not re-energise the relay until the temperature falls back below below 23oC (25oC - 2oC).
+Setting this hysteresis helps stop the controller from continually triggering when the temperature drifts around the trip temperature.

 Setting the upper limit of the thermostat parameter P2:

 This parameter limits the maximum trigger temperature that can be set.
 It can be used as a safety to stop an excessively high trigger temperature from accidentally being set by the user.

 Setting the lower limit of the thermostat parameter P3:

 This parameter limits the minimum trigger temperature that can be set.
 It can be used as a safety to stop an excessively low trigger temperature from accidentally being set by the user.